knowsuchagency/promptic/README.md

 3. Make your changes
 4. If possible, run tests and ensure all checks pass (you'll need your own API keys)
 5. Submit a pull request

+## Limitations

+`promptic` is a lightweight abstraction layer over [litellm][litellm] and its various LLM providers.
+As such, there are some provider-specific limitations that are beyond the scope of what the library addresses:

+- **Streaming**:
+  - Gemini models do not support streaming when using tools/function calls

+These limitations reflect the underlying differences between LLM providers and their implementations.
+For provider-specific features or workarounds, you may need to interact with [litellm][litellm] or the provider's SDK directly.

 [litellm]: https://github.com/BerriAI/litellm